jimmejardine/qiqqa-open-source/README.md

 Do note that the *name* of the library as shown in v82 might be [UUID-like](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format) gobbledigook instead of the proper title you gave it back in the day of Commercial Qiqqa and v79.
 The contents should be available untrammeled though.

+## 🆘 ❓ After several years I returned to research; I have an older Qiqqa library which I would like restored.
+Can you help?

+(Very) probably we can.

+While folks have emailed me ([GerHobbelt](https://github.com/GerHobbelt)) directly, the more prudent approach would be to [*file an issue* as mentioned in the 'Need help?' section further above](https://github.com/jimmejardine/qiqqa-open-source/issues) as email may easily inadvertedly get lost or regrettably go unread and 'disappear' in the torrent of email I receive daily.
+GitHub issues are here and will *stay* here, enabling me (*and others*) to respond when we have time.
+Issues *do not disappear* in a overflowing bucket.

+I'm not discouraging you from emailing me, but rather suggesting that there may be *two ways about this* rather than only *one*: you could email me *and* file an issue requesting help!
+> Of course, email conversations are a tad more private, so that's up to you to decide.
+> In the EU we now have a law giving us "[*the right to be forgotten on the Internet*](https://en.wikipedia.org/wiki/Right_to_be_forgotten)" but frankly, I'm not counting on it and never have assumed as much since the day I encountered "writing" and computers 40+ years ago.
+Your data is perhaps *perishable* at the most inconvenient of times, but when you *want* it to be *vamoosed*, you can bet your bottom it's clinging to a wall some place. 😉
+> *The point being?* It's up to you to consider and decide on the amount and level of privacy of your Qiqqa data and act and communicate accordingly at all times.